RevenueCat/revenuecat-docs/docs_source/Tools/paywall-orchestration-with-offerings.md

     "h-2": "Considerations",
     "0-0": "[Offering Metadata](https://www.revenuecat.com/docs/offering-metadata)",
-    "0-1": "Maximum flexibility to program any variable of your paywall (including the entire design) into a key/value pair to be modified remotely at any time.", "0-2": "Though maximally flexible, this approach still requires code changes for each new configuration you need to support.  \n  \nFor example, once your app is setup to set the CTA string based on a \"cta\" key, you can remotely change that string to any other value, but an initial update is needed to create that relationship in code.", "1-0": "[Footer Paywall](https://www.revenuecat.com/docs/paywalls)",
+    "0-1": "Maximum flexibility to program any variable of your paywall (including the entire design) into a key/value pair to be modified remotely at any time.", "0-2": "Even though this approach is the most flexible, it still requires code changes for each new configuration you need to support.  \n  \nFor example, once your app is setup to set the string of your paywall call to action (CTA) based on a \"cta\" key, you can remotely change that string to any other value, but an initial update is needed to create that relationship in code.", "1-0": "[Footer Paywall](https://www.revenuecat.com/docs/paywalls)",
     "1-1": "Get out-of-the-box control of the most complex paywall elements (displaying packages on various screen sizes, describing them correctly, supporting intro offers, etc.) with instant support for A/B testing any element of your packages & CTA, while retaining full flexibility for the marketing content of your paywall to be designed exactly as you'd like.", "1-2": "This best of both worlds approach gives you tons of flexibility to experiment with your packages & CTA at zero cost, but like with Metadata, you'll still need to ship app updates to modify other hardcoded elements of the paywall.",